Fate (video game): Music

 The score for the in-game town of Grove takes from Western classical guitar and Middle Eastern influences much as the Diablo series does.
 This part of the soundtrack follows a traditional Irish theme, and includes "Captain O'Kane" and "The Clergy's Lamentation" by famed Irish composer Turlough O'Carolan.
 Other notable tracks with Celtic influence include "Good Morning to Your Nightcap" and "Behind the Haystack".
 "Captain O'Kane" and "The Clergy's Lamentation" are recordings by Ensemble Galilei available on the album Music in the Great Hall: Instrumental Music from the Ancient Celtic Lands, another version of "The Clergy's Lamentation" is performed by harpist Sue Richards taken from the album Grey Eyed Morn, "Good Morning to Your Nightcap" and "Behind the Haystack" are from Karen Ashbrook's album Hills of Erin.

 The serene music of Grove is contrasted by a mixture of junglelike woodwinds, frantic percussion, and ominous ambient effects heard in the game's dungeon.
 This portion of the soundtrack is original in composition and credited to sound engineer Marc Pospisil and developer Travis Baldree.

 Narration

 Actor Henry Dardenne is the game's narrator.
 He narrates the introduction sequence that details the plot of the game, as well as a variety of notifications during gameplay.

-Community content

-The Fate community creates a variety of mods for other players to use.
-Fates developers have released tools to aid in the creation of mods and over one hundred mods exist in a community database.
-Mods for Fate range from simple potions and weapons to new spells and town make-overs.
-The community has created tutorials for creating new weapons, armor, spells, monsters, and other such items.
-One pitfall of these activities is the stability of the game; for this reason, it is recommended that the original game files be backed up prior to the installation of any third-party changes.